 Students will gain insights into the methodologies used in the study of the ancient world, and will be guided in the accepted methods for expressing their ideas and interpretations of the evidence.

-2. Ability to understand, interpret and criticise complex ideas and texts, both from the ancient and the modern world.
+2. Understand, interpret and criticise complex ideas and texts, both from the ancient and the modern world.

-3. Ability to research and interpret relevant issues and to present the results of an in-depth study with clarity and effectiveness, primarily in written form.
+3. Research and interpret relevant issues and to present the results of an in-depth study clearly and effectively, primarily in written form.

-4. Preparation for work-place situations that require an exceptional level of literacy, research skills, an analytical ability, and the capacity to present and argue a case.
+4. Prepare for work-place situations that require an exceptional level of literacy, research skills, analytical ability, and the capacity to present and argue a case.

-5. Preparation for high-level research, or for other research employing similar skills.
+5. Start high-level research, or engage in other research employing similar skills.

-6. Qualification for postgraduate research degrees in Ancient History and related areas.
+6. Begin postgraduate research degrees in Ancient History and related areas.